oshaughnessy/sierramountainll/_pages/volunteers.md

 That page has a place to upload your ID and some other clearances, like a certificate from SafeSport and a few others.
-When you have those done, you'll need to return to this page to upload the files or images so we can check them.
+When you have those done, you'll need to return to the Volunteer page to upload those files or images so we can check them.

 ### Background Check: JDP

 Any volunteer who provides "regular service to the league or repetitive access to children" must go through the background check process.

+{: .notice--warning }
-That includes helping with hitting and catching during practice, coaching a base or coordinating the batting lineup during games, even working in the snack bar or being a team parent.
+This includes helping with hitting and catching during practice, coaching a base or coordinating the batting lineup during games, even working in the snack bar or being a team parent.
 Please see Little League's [Background Checks for Little League® Volunteers](https://www.littleleague.org/university/articles/background-checks-for-little-league-volunteers/) for more info.

 In order to be in compliance with [California's Business & Professions Code